bevyengine/rfcs/rfcs/45-stageless.md

 These are the errors:

-1. A dependency graph contain a loop or cycle.
+1. A dependency graph contains a loop or cycle.
 2. The hierarchical graph contains a loop or cycle.
 3. The hierarchical graph has a transitive edge.
 Example:
     ```rust